supreethr23/MCW-Building-a-resilient-IaaS-architecture/Hands-on lab/HOL step-by step - Building a resilient IaaS architecture.md

     > **Note:** Do not select Start!
 The VM will be restarted automatically by ASR during failback.

 11. Move back to the Resource group and select the **ContosoWebLBPrimaryIP** Public IP address.
 Copy the DNS name and paste it into a new browser tab.
-The web site will be unreachable at the Primary location, since the Web VMs at this location have been stopped by ASR during failover.
+The website will be unreachable at the Primary location, since the Web VMs at this location have been stopped by ASR during failover.

 12. In the Azure portal, move to the **ContosoRG2** resource group.
 Locate the **WebVM1** in the resource group and select to open.
 Notice that **WebVM1** is running in the **Secondary** site.

     ![In the Virtual Machine blade, a call out points to the status of WebVM1, which is now running.](images/v-dr10.png "Virtual Machine blade")

 13. Move back to the **ContosoRG2** resource group and select the **ContosoWebLBSecondaryIP** Public IP address.
 Copy the DNS name and paste it into a new browser tab.
 The Contoso application is now responding from the **Secondary** site.
-Make sure to select the current Policy Offerings to ensure that there is connectivity to the SQL Always-On group that was also failed over in the background.
+Make sure to select the current Policy Offerings to ensure connectivity to the SQL Always-On group that was also failed over in the background.

 14. Return to the browser tab pointing to the Contoso application at the Front Door URL.
 Refresh the page.
 The site loads immediately, from the DR site.
-Web site users accessing the service via Front Door are automatically routed to the current available site, so there is no change in how they access the site even though it is failed over.
+Web site users accessing the service via Front Door are automatically routed to the currently available site, so there is no change in how they access the site even though it is failed over.
 There **will** be downtime as the failover happens, but once the site is back online the experience for them will be no different than when it is running in the **Primary** site.

     ![The Contoso Insurance PolicyConnect webpage displays.
 The URL is from Azure Front Door.](images/dr-fd-app.png "Contoso Insurance PolicyConnect webpage")

-    > **Optional task**: If you wish, you can log in to **SQLVM3** and open the SQL Management Studio to review the Failed over **BCDRAOG**.
-You will see that **SQLVM3** which is running in the **Secondary** site is now the Primary Replica.
+    > **Optional task**: you can log in to **SQLVM3** and open the SQL Management Studio to review the Failed over **BCDRAOG**.
+You will see that **SQLVM3**, which is running in the **Secondary** site is now the Primary Replica.

-15. Now that you have successfully failed over, you need to configure ASR for Failback.
+15. Now that you have successfully tested failover, you need to configure ASR for failback.
 Move back to the **BCDRSRV** Recovery Service Vault using the Azure portal.
 Select **Recovery Plans** on the ASR dashboard.
 The **BCDRIaaSPlan** will show as **Failover completed.**

     ![Recovery Plans list, with the 'Failover Completed' status of the BCDRIaaSPlan highlighted.](images/v-dr11.png "Recovery Plans")

 16. Select the BCDRIaasPlan plan.
-Notice that now two (2) VMs are shown in the **Target** tile.
+Notice that now two (2) VMs are now shown in the **Target** tile.

     ![In the Recovery blade, the Target tile has the number 2.](images/v-dr12.png "Recovery plan blade")